-In our “shade bed” under cover of our giant cedar tree, we have a 2nd wind of chard, kale and spinach that have left over from our Spring plantings.
+In our “shade bed” under the cover of our giant cedar tree, we have a 2nd wind of chard, kale, and spinach that have been left over from our Spring plantings.

 Our upcycled garden sink was one of our favorite outdoor projects this summer!

 It’s proven useful as we’ve been harvesting all summer long!